muraliThokala/sdk-nrf/samples/wifi/thread_coex/README.rst

    :depth: 2

 The Thread coexistence sample demonstrates coexistence between Wi-Fi® and openThread(OT) device radios in 2.4 GHz frequency.
-The sample documentation includes details of test setup used, build procedure, test procedure and the results obtained when the sample is run on the nRF7002 DK.
+The sample documentation includes details of test setup, build procedure, test procedure and the results obtained when the sample is run on the nRF7002 DK.

 Requirements
 ************